Skraelinger/AzureIoT_LoRaWan_StarterKit/README.md

 By using the `docker ps` command, you should see the Edge containers being deployed on your local gateway.
 You can now try one of the samples in the [Arduino folder](/Arduino) to see LoRa messages being sent to the cloud.

 ### What does the template do?
-The template provision an IoT Hub with a [packet forwarder](https://github.com/Lora-net/packet_forwarder) and gateway module already preconfigured to work out of the box.
-As soon as you connect your IoT Edge device in point 4 above.
-Those will be pushed on your device.
-You can find all relevant code & more information [here](/Template).
+The template provision an IoT Hub with a [packet forwarder](https://github.com/Lora-net/packet_forwarder) and a network server module already preconfigured to work out of the box.
+As soon as you connect your IoT Edge device in point 4 above, those will be pushed on your device.
+You can find template definition and Edge deployment specification [here](/Template).

 ## Customize the solution & Deep dive